Welcome to IdPlizz, the system that gives you full and personal control of your Digital ID.

-The purpose of this policy is to ensure that the IdPlizz’s staff shall comply with the provisions of English law and the EU GDPR when processing personal data.
-Any serious infringement will be treated seriously and may be considered under disciplinary procedures.
+The purpose of this policy is to ensure that the IdPlizz’s staff shall comply with the provisions of regional or English law and the EU GDPR when processing personal data, and to share to all users (Data Subjects) information showing how we control and protect their personal data.

-The company adheres to the principles of data protection as laid down by the EU GDPR.
+The company adheres to the principles of data protection as laid down by the EU GDPR and other regional data protection laws, and is constantly reviewing and making all and any improvements required.
 In accordance with those principles personal data shall be:

 - Processed fairly and lawfully and in a transparent manner in relation to the data subject;

 - Processed for specified, explicit and legitimate purposes only and not further processed in a manner that is incompatible with those purposes;

 - Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed;